umccr-svc/site/content/about/index.md

   - umccr
 ---

-# The Genomics Platform Group [Revised
+# The Genomics Platform Group

 With a growing need for data management, analysis and research computing support – in particular due to the unprecedented growth of sequencing data – researchers and clinicians will benefit from community-driven, reusable approaches to process, analyse and aggregate large-scale sequencing data.